When the home battery is full and there is no immediate energy demand in the house, the electricity can be used or stored in different ways.

 The specific behavior of the home battery can vary depending on the brand, model, and configuration of the battery.
-It is advisable to consult the manufacturer's instructions for your home battery to gain a better understanding of how the power is managed when the battery is full.
+It is advisable to consult the manufacturer's instructions for your home battery to gain a better understanding of how the electricity is managed when the battery is full.

 Ole Diepstraten